-BCX7353 is a second generation hereditary angioedema ("HAE") compound and our lead molecule that is being developed as a once-daily ("QD") oral therapy for the prevention of HAE attacks (prophylaxis), as well as an acute therapy for HAE attacks.
-We have recently completed our Phase 2 prophylaxis program (with the completion of APeX-1 and subsequent FDA and EMA regulatory interactions) and have initiated APeX-2 and APeX-S, a Phase 3 and a long-term safety clinical trial, respectively, required for marketing authorization in the United States and Europe.
+BCX7353 is a second generation HAE compound and our lead molecule that is being developed as a once-daily ("QD") oral therapy for the prevention of HAE attacks (prophylaxis), as well as an acute therapy for HAE attacks.
+We have recently completed our Phase 2 prophylaxis program (with the completion of APeX-1 and subsequent FDA and EMA regulatory interactions) and have initiated APeX-2 and APeX-5, a Phase 3 and a long-term safety clinical trial, respectively, required for marketing authorization in the United States and the European Union.
 Site initiation, patient enrollment and dosing have begun in both of these clinical trials.
-In addition, an adaptive dose-ranging proof of concept clinical trial evaluating efficacy, safety and tolerability for the treatment of acute angioedema attacks, ZENITH-1, is enrolling patients and is ongoing.
+In addition, an adaptive dose-ranging proof-of-concept clinical trial evaluating efficacy, safety and tolerability for the treatment of acute HAE attacks, ZENITH-1, is ongoing.
+On July 25, 2018, we announced that results from the APeX-1 trial were published online in the July 26, 2018 issue of the New England Journal of Medicine.
+On August 6, 2018 we announced that Fast Track Designation was granted by the FDA for the prevention of angioedema attacks in patients with HAE.
+In addition, in May 2018, we announced that the EMA Committee for Orphan Medicinal Products issued a positive opinion on our application for orphan designation of BCX7353 for the treatment of HAE, and the United Kingdom's Medicines and Healthcare products Regulatory Agency had granted a Promising Innovative Medicine designation to BCX7353.